apache/incubator-teaclave-sgx-sdk/README.md

 * `file` sample shows how to read/write files in SGX enclave.

-* `hello-rust` is the helloworld sample writtin in pure Rust.
+* `hello-rust` is the helloworld sample written, writing in pure Rust.

 * `backtrace` is a sample showing how to enabling backtrace mechanism inside the enclave.